The benefits of Bakuchiol - The natural Retinol alternative

 Retinoids smooth out fine lines and wrinkles, unclog pores to help banish acne and annoying pimples, fade dark spots and brightens dull skin.
 Aka, that miracle in a box we spoke about earlier.
 There’s no research suggesting what age we should start using this liquid gold, however if you’re prone to hyperpigmentation or acne you could start incorporating retinol into your night-time routine from as early as your mid-20s.

-Side effects of retinol
+Side effects of Retinol

 The issue with retinol is it’s extremely ‘active’ - meaning if your skin is even remotely a bit sensitive (especially those with rosacea) or dry skin, it can cause further dryness, peeling, burning, flaking, redness and all round frustrating irritation.
 This is especially true if you bring retinol into your skincare routine too fast or use it too much.
 Not to mention the need for SPF2000 sunblock (totes wish it was a thing) as your skin can become quite sensitive to sunlight.
 Keep in mind if you are pregnant, trying to conceive or are nursing, a natural retinol alternative would be your best friend during this time as too much vitamin A can be harmful to a growing fetus or infant.

-What is bakuchiol made from and how does it work?
+What is Bakuchiol made from and how does it work?

 So let's be honest... we’re all moving on from skincare that can make you look like a charred beetroot.
 Bakuchiol is a phytochemical (chemical compounds that naturally occur in plants) mainly derived from the seeds of the Indian Babchi tree as well as the Cherry Riceflower, Father David Elm tree and Indian Long Pepper.